MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/use-microsoft-teams-with-remote-assist.md

 The expert needs:

--   A PC running Windows 10 with the latest version of [Microsoft Teams.](https://products.office.com/microsoft-teams/group-chat-software)

-    Microsoft Teams is available [as a free download](https://teams.microsoft.com/downloads).
+-   A PC running Windows 10 with the latest version of [Microsoft Teams.](https://products.office.com/microsoft-teams/group-chat-software).
+The expert uses Teams to communicate with the Remote Assist user on HoloLens.
+Teams may be available [as a free download](https://teams.microsoft.com/downloads).

 -   A free Microsoft account.
 The expert might already have a Microsoft account if they signed up for the Microsoft App Store, Skype, Xbox, Hotmail, or